Ichigo3766/mcplex/README.md

    - `args`: Command-line arguments for the server
    - `env`: Environment variables for the server
    - `timeout`: Maximum time to wait for server responses (in seconds, default: 3600.0)
+   - `disabled`: Optional boolean flag to disable a server without removing its configuration

 ## Usage